 People read the word “negotiation” and imagine some sort of back and forth thing around a table in a formal way.
 It can be that, sure, but mostly it’s just the conversation you have to figure out what kind of D/s relationship you want for yourself.
 Submissives have the right to, and should, ask why a rule/task/ritual is being put in place and both sides should have the freedom to disagree, suggest other things, and make sure their needs are being met.

-Negotiations aren’t a one time thing either.
+Negotiation isn’t a one time thing.
 You’ll come back to this over and over again in your relationship.
 Will you have a contract?
 Do you need a checklist?
 What exactly does a negotiation sound like?

 Tool #1: A really good Yes/No/Maybe checklist